khairaniai/khairaniai/README.md

 # Hello, I'm Khairani
 <a href="https://www.linkedin.com/in/khairani-kna-a650b5208/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I'm a recent graduate from IPB University with a strong foundation in data analysis, specializing in R programming and GIS applications like ArcGIS.
 Throughout my academic journey, I've gained hands-on experience in utilizing R for statistical analysis, data visualization, and problem-solving in various projects.
 Additionally, my expertise in geospatial mapping through ArcGIS and other GIS tools has allowed me to analyze and interpret spatial data effectively.
-I'm passionate about leveraging data and GIS to drive informed decisions and am eager to apply my skills to new challenges.
+I'm passionate about leveraging data to drive informed decisions and am eager to apply my skills to new challenges.

 ## Objective